 Missing out on your morning run due to aching joints can set you back, but inflammation around the joints can be a major concern for many people, especially those with arthritis or joint damage.
 Mushrooms are said to be anti-inflammatory, so could help to ease pain and discomfort.
 Reishi and shiitake mushrooms in particular could be helpful – a randomised, placebo controlled double-blind study, the best type of study we could ask for, found that reishi mushrooms helped to ease pain in people with rheumatoid arthritis over a period of 24 weeks.
 So, mushrooms could help keep you moving and doing the activities you love!

-5. Look after your natural glow
+5. Medicinal mushrooms look after your natural glow

 Lastly, and certainly not least of all, studies have found that mushrooms such as shiitake and reishi are rich in youth-boosting antioxidants.
 These include polyphenols, like those found in fruits and vegetables.
 But mushrooms actually go one better than most vegetables – in fact, two better!
 Firstly, their powerful beta glucans – which we saw can be helpful for immunity – can also have an antioxidant effect.
 And, scientific reviews have found that mushrooms are also a great source of the minerals copper and zinc, which are used by our body to make its own powerful antioxidants.
 All this supports the idea that they may contribute to anti-ageing and have a protective activity for our skin.